Newborns: How Hygienists Plant the Seeds of Oral Care before Birth

-Much emphasis has been given to prenatal oral care of patients, which is essential because 60% to 75% of pregnant women have gingivitis, and one in four pregnant women have untreated caries.2 However, with so much emphasis on the dental care of the mother, what happens when the baby arrives?
+Much emphasis has been given to prenatal oral care of patients, which is essential because 60% to 75% of pregnant women have gingivitis, and one in four women of childbearing age have untreated caries.1 However, with so much emphasis on the dental care of the mother, what happens when the baby arrives?

 The mother doubtlessly is busy thinking about clothing, bedding, strollers, and the like.
 It is the dental hygienist’s job to bring the mother’s attention to the oral care of the newborn.

-We often tell parents to bring the baby to the dentist when the first tooth appears.
-This appointment is generally used to discuss the care of teeth and nutrition.
+We often tell parents to bring the baby to the dentist by the age of one or when the first tooth appears.
+This appointment is generally used to discuss the care of teeth and nutrition, but it can also be used to assess for tethered tissues and airway issues.
 However, the average child has their first tooth erupt around six months, long after patterns of care have been established in the home.
 It would be much more productive to inform parents of healthy oral care before the child arrives instead of trying to correct behavior at the first dental visit.

 Setting the Stage

 Most expecting mothers are eager to talk about plans for the new arrival.
 At their hygiene appointment, show a personal interest in the patient by asking about possible names, nursery decorations, or due dates.
-Then go into the oral implications of pregnancy for the mother.
+From there, you can set the stage for oral implications of pregnancy for the mother.
 At that point, it is an easy transition to talk about the baby’s oral care.

-If the parent has oral disease themselves, they may be interested to know that such conditions are contagious and can be passed on to their baby.
-Help them understand that caries and periodontal diseases are caused by bacteria, which can easily be introduced to the baby’s mouth by sharing spoons or cups.
-Parents are usually the first source of infectious bacteria because of intimate contact with the child in the first years of life.3
+If the parent has oral disease themselves, they may be interested to know that the bacteria that causes such conditions can be passed on to their baby.
+Help them understand that caries and periodontal diseases, though multifactorial, are caused by bacteria, which can easily be introduced to the baby’s mouth by sharing spoons or cups.
+Parents and caregivers are usually the first source of infectious bacteria because of intimate contact with the child in the first two years of life.2

 Therefore, we can emphasize the importance of the parents’ own oral care to reduce their bacterial load and talk about strategies to reduce the risk of infection, such as not sharing utensils.